 Dr. Faith Foreman

-Dr. Faith Foreman has served as a Contributing Faculty Member in the Walden University College of Health Sciences for more than 10 years as a doctoral research supervisor and scholar.
+Dr. Faith Foreman has served as a Contributing Faculty Member in the Walden University College of Health Professions for more than 10 years as a doctoral research supervisor and scholar.
 Faith is a graduate of the University of Texas School of Public Health and Texas Southern University.
 She also has a license to practice nursing in the State of Texas.
 Dr. Foreman is a seasoned public health practitioner and academician.
 An expert in public and community health promotion, evaluation and planning, Faith has lead the design, implementation and evaluation of numerous health interventions at the local, state and federal level.
 She has managed staff in public and not-for-profit health centers, as well as lead multi-disciplinary teams in conducting large scale community assessments and interventions.

 Dr. Chinonso Nnorom: Walden University School of Health Sciences

 The purpose of this study is to explore the potential strength of association between health system building blocks and access to three life-saving maternal health medicines in low and middle-income countries.

 Findings from this study will highlight the complexities that underlie making essential medicines for maternal health available and accessible in low and middle-income countries.
 Depending on the analytic results, priorities for policy-making will be offered, and the study could help reduce the number of women dying from pregnancy-related causes.